Lorenzo Fellon: 2019

-During the 2019 season, Lorenzo Fellon participated in the 2019 Red Bull MotoGP Rookies Cup.
+During the 2019 season, Fellon participated in the 2019 Red Bull MotoGP Rookies Cup.
 His season was good, he finished all twelve races of the championship in the points.
 His best result was a fourth place finish in the last race of the season at Aragón.
 He finished the season fifth in the standings collecting 116 points, and was one of only two riders to not retire from any round.

 2020

 Fellon made his debut in the 2020 FIM CEV Moto3 Junior World Championship with Junior team 0,0 Estrella Galicia.
 He did not start the season well, in the two races in Portugal, he did not score any points, and in the first race in Jerez, he retired due to a crash.
 But from the second Jerez race onwards, until the last race of the championship in Valencia, he scored points in all races, obtaining his best result of 4th in the first race at Aragón.